McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/include/index.en.md

 Please note that this can not resolve files inside of your `static` directory.
 The file must be a resource of the page or the site.

+Link warnings are also available for [images & links](configuration/content/linking#enabling-link-and-image-link-warnings) and the [openapi](shortcodes/openapi#enabling-link-warnings) shortcode.

 ## Examples

 ### Arbitrary Content